apstone/hideout/README.md

 # Hideout

+**DISCLAIMER: THIS SOFTWARE IS IN EXPERIMENTAL STAGE AND IS CONSIDERED WORK-IN-PROGRESS (WIP).
+USE AT YOUR OWN RISK.**

 Hideout is a simple command-line interface (CLI) application designed for password management.
 It allows users to securely store and manage their passwords, providing functionalities such as adding, listing, and setting a master password that must be entered before any operations can be performed.

 ## Features